Bombardment group: Categories

-(The USAAF also operated two fighter-bombers during the period, the A-24 and the A-36.
+(The USAAF also operated two fighter-bombers during the period, the Douglas A-24 Banshee and the North American A-36 Mustang.
 Groups with these two types were first classified as Light Bombers, then Dive Bombers, before being re-classified as Fighters.)

 Tables of organization and equipment

 Unit organization

 The tables of organization and equipment (TO&E) for all bombardment groups were roughly the same.
 In 1942, existing bomb groups were expanded from three to four numbered bombardment squadrons; and most bomb groups created during the war retained this structure - B-29 groups were the exception, having only three squadrons.
 In addition to the flying squadrons issued Aircrew Badges, each group contained a group headquarters, a service squadron, and detachments for support of aircraft, equipment, and personnel from quartermaster, aviation ordnance, military police, chemical, signal, and maintenance companies, and from a weather squadron.
 These support personnel were then pooled and re-distributed among an unofficial service group and detailed for various duties as needed.

 The service group provided support and technical sections for the group requirements as a whole: Flying control, Ordnance, airfield security, firefighting, Post Exchange (PX), Special Services, Mail, Transportation ("motor pool"), Communications, Radar, Gunnery instruction, Personal Equipment, and Weather (Meteorology).
 The service group also had its own mess section.
 The service group had approximately 30 officers and 300 to 400 enlisted men.

 The group headquarters contained sections organized in the traditional U.S. Army structure: Personnel (S-1), Intelligence (S-2), Operations (S-3), and Supply (S-4).
 Including inspectors, headquarters organizations in practice totalled approximately 20 officers, some of whom were also pilots, and 60 to 80 enlisted men.

 Each bomb squadron, in addition to its assigned flight crews, had a squadron headquarters structured similarly to the group's, and six technical support and maintenance sections supporting its aircraft, equipment, and personnel: Mess, Armament, Ordnance, Communications, Medical, and Engineering (aircraft maintenance).
 The ground support members of a bomb squadron numbered 15-20 officers and 250 to 300 enlisted men.

 Functionally, bomb groups were divided into an air echelon (the collective aircrews), and a ground echelon (all supporting ground personnel within the group, including those in attached Sub Depots).
 Groups commonly had two deputy commanders, termed the air executive officer and the ground executive officer, to coordinate these echelons.